-Canon 5D versus Nikon P900
+Canon 5D vs Nikon P900

-The Canon EOS 5D and the Nikon Coolpix P900 are two digital cameras that were revealed to the public, respectively, in August 2005 and March 2015.
+The Canon EOS 5D and the Nikon Coolpix P900 are two digital cameras that were officially introduced, respectively, in August 2005 and March 2015.
 The 5D is a DSLR, while the P900 is a fixed lens compact.
 The cameras are based on a full frame (5D) and a 1/2.3-inch (P900) sensor.
-The Canon has a resolution of 12.7 megapixel, whereas the Nikon provides 15.9 MP.
+The Canon has a resolution of 12.7 megapixels, whereas the Nikon provides 15.9 MP.

 Body comparison: Canon 5D vs Nikon P900

 The physical size and weight of the Canon 5D and the Nikon P900 are illustrated in the side-by-side display below.
 The two cameras are presented according to their relative size.
 Three consecutive perspectives from the front, the top, and the back are available.
 All width, height and depth dimensions are rounded to the nearest millimeter.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Nikon P900 is notably smaller (16 percent) than the Canon 5D.
 It is worth mentioning in this context that the 5D is splash and dust resistant, while the P900 does not feature any corresponding weather-sealing.